Centreon documentation

 Some outputs only work when consuming data generated by another output.
 An RRD output consumes data from a storage output, a dumper writer output consumes data from a dumper reader, and a BAM reporting output consumes data from a BAM monitoring output.

-Centreon Web needs at least an active output SQL ouput to activate its real-time monitoring capabilities.
+Centreon Web needs at least an active output SQL output to activate its real-time monitoring capabilities.
 The storage and RRD outputs are needed to activate Centreon Web metric plotting.
 The BAM monitoring output is needed for real-time BAM data and the BAM reporting output for BI reports.

 Due to the fully distributed nature of Centreon Broker, producer and consumer outputs can be located on logically or physically different instances as long as they are connected to each other.